flumeapp/help.flumeapp.com/views/feed.md

 To adjust your viewing mode preference, you can use:

-- The View-Mode Switcher in the titlebar.
-If the titlebar is not visible, hover near the top of the main Flume window and it will appear.
-You can adjust your [Design Preferences](/preferences/design.md#always-show-the-title-bar) to have the titlebar appear at all times.
+- The View-Mode Switcher in the title bar.
+If the title bar is not visible, hover near the top of the main Flume window and it will appear.
+You can adjust your [Design Preferences](/preferences/design.md#always-show-the-title-bar) to have the title bar appear at all times.
 - The macOS Menu Bar under <kbd>View > Column/Grid View</kbd>.
 - The [Keyboard Shortcut.](/misc/keyboard-shortcuts.md) <kbd>⌥⌘1</kbd> or <kbd>⌥⌘2</kbd>.
 - The View-Mode Switcher in the [Touch Bar.](/misc/touchbar.md)